chrisshortlaw/daily_legal_news/README.md

 All code should be open for extension and scalability.
 We should have the ability to add additional features as we progress.
 Many pain points arise not out of code that does not work but our of code that is not open for extension or which cannot be made to adapt.

 A key aspect of this app will be the data model deployed.
 This app will use a relational database (PostgresSQL) and Django's built-in Object Relational Manager.
-The Relational Database can be traced back to[E.F.
+The Relational Database can be traced back to [E.F.
 Codd's paper](https://www.seas.upenn.edu/~zives/03f/cis550/codd.pdf) from 1970.
 Relational database are ACID compliant: that is, they exhibit the properties of Atomicity, Consistency, Isolation and Durability.
 PostgresSQL is a popular choice.

 Relational Databases (or SQL (structured query language) Databases) require a schema to operate and store data.
 Each piece of data is stored in a row or a tabular format.
 This allows for effective querying and a means to ensure data is consistent; however, this comes at the cost that it is often necessary to normalise the data in some way in order for it to be stored in a Relational Database.